-#3 How have you proved that your chip is running at xxMHz?
+#4 Have you proved your chip is running at xxMHz?

-#4 "If you think you need floating point to solve the problem then you don't understand the problem.
-If you really do need floating point then you have a problem you do not understand." - Heater's ex-boss
+#5 "If you think you need floating point to solve the problem then you don't understand the problem.
+If you really do need floating point then you have a problem you do not understand."

 What is the pitch of the four contacts?

 If 0.156" or 3.96mm, then maybe this will work, Digikey A107462-ND

 That looks like one of the SPOX series of Molex connectors.

 It's hard to tell from the picture, but it could be a JST-XH - the notches in the socket to the left of it look to be in the right locations for the JST-XH.
 If you could unplug the connector and take a close up picture, it might give us a bit more info to go on.
 Also, it'd be nice if you could accurately measure the pin pitch.

 I found the datasheet of the JST-XH and the measurements and design all add up!
 It's 2,5mm pitch and all other measurements are spot on.

 Unfortunately it looks like it's a special made adapter, so I will probably have to buy something like this, cut of the molex and put on a female JST-XH connector.